Dental Implants 101

 Basics of a Dental Implant

-Before you consider having dental implants in Madison, AL, you need to know what the benefits are.
+Before you consider having dental implants you need to know what the benefits are.
 This involves having a basic understanding of how dental implants work as a missing teeth cure.
 Dental implants consist of three essential parts:

 • The implant – This is a small titanium post that is surgically implanted into your jaw.
-Once in place, the titanium will begin to fuse with the bone mass through a natural process known as “osseointegration”.
-After four to six months, the titanium implants become fully integrated with the bone mass, making dental implants in Madison, AL the most natural and sturdy missing teeth cure.
+Once in place, the titanium will begin to fuse with your natural bone through a natural process known as “osseointegration”.
+After three to six months, the titanium implants become fully integrated with the bone mass, making dental implants the most natural and sturdy missing teeth cure.

 • The abutment – This is a small piece of metal or ceramic that is attached to the implant via a screw.
-When getting dental implants in Madison, AL, the abutment will be tightened to a predetermined toque, in order to avoid loosening over time.
+When getting dental implants the abutment will be tightened to a predetermined toque, in order to avoid loosening over time.

 • The crown – Finally, the crown is attached to the abutment.
 This is a small piece of ceramic that closely resembles a natural tooth.
-This is how dental implants in Madison, AL are the most natural appearing missing teeth cure.
+This is how dental implants are the most natural appearing missing teeth cure.

-By choosing to receive dental implants in Madison, AL, a patient is getting a long-term solution for missing teeth.
+By choosing to receive dental implants, a patient is getting a long-term solution for missing teeth.
 Because dental implants are implanted in the jaw, they are able to stimulate bone and tissue growth and reduce the risk of complications down the road.
-Additionally, the titanium composition of dental implants in Madison, AL makes them resistant to decay.
+Additionally, the titanium composition of dental implants makes them resistant to decay.
 Because of these factors, dental implants are often viewed as a long-term missing teeth cure.
 In fact, with proper maintenance and care, they can last an entire lifetime.

-Almost anybody can be a candidate for dental implants in Madison, AL. Even patients with limited bone mass can receive supplemental bone grafting surgery.
+Almost anybody can be a candidate for dental implants.
+Even patients with limited bone mass can receive supplemental bone grafting surgery.
 It is important to replace missing teeth as soon as possible.
-Without the presence of natural teeth or dental implants, Madison, AL patients will experience erosion of the bone and soft tissue, which can reduce a patient’s quality of life.
+Without the presence of natural teeth or dental implants, patients will experience erosion of the bone and soft tissue, which can reduce a patient’s quality of life.

 Dr. John M. Lane, located in Madison and Florence, Alabama, is a Periodontist who serves patients from Decatur, Madison, Huntsville, and The Shoals, Alabama.
 We are looking forward to welcoming you to our office and encourage you to schedule your appointment today!